 Open source containers and microservices event monitoring tool Prometheus scrapes numerical data based on time series by invoking the metric endpoints of monitored nodes.
 Prometheus collects and time stamps the metrics.

-Prometheus is free and an open-source event monitoring tool for containers or microservices.
+Prometheus is a free and open-source event monitoring tool for containers or microservices.
 Prometheus collects numerical data based on time series.
 The Prometheus server works on the principle of scraping.
 This invokes the metric endpoint of the various nodes that have been configured to monitor.
 These metrics are collected in regular timestamps and stored locally.
 The endpoint that was used to discard is exposed on the node.

 Grafana, a multi-platform data visualisation platform that charts or graphs the data source’s availability, and adds value above and beyond Prometheus’s browser expression.
 Grafana also offers out-of-the-box integration with Prometheus.
 Used to visualise metrics and logs in lots of different ways and a highly efficient way to search or live stream logs.

 Kibana’s role is in viewing the logs ingested into Elasticsearch.
-Kibana is part of the Elastic Stack and best described as a “user interface that lets you visualise your Elasticsearch data and navigate the Elastic Stack.
+Kibana is part of the ELK Elastic Stack and best described as a “user interface that lets you visualise your Elasticsearch data and navigate the Elastic Stack.
 Do anything from tracking query load to understanding the way requests flow through your apps”.

 Jaeger is an Open Source distributed tracing system that includes components to store, visualise and filter traces.
 It implements the OpenTracing specification.
 Distributed tracing captures requests to build a picture of the full chain of calls from user requests to interactions between microservices.
 Jaeger also tracks how long requests took, the lifecycle of network calls such as HTTP and RPC and helps locate bottlenecks that affect performance.